Four days classical tour with Meteora, from Athens

 Dinner and overnight in Kalambaka.

-In the morning, we visit the Byzantine monasteries of Meteora, which are built on top of huge rocks and marvel at the magnificent view of the valley beneath.
+In the morning, we visit two of the Byzantine monasteries of Meteora, which are built on top of huge rocks and marvel at the magnificent view of the valley beneath.

 After that, we return to Athens via Trikala, Lamia, Thermopylae (brief stop to visit Leonidas Monument) and arrive in Athens early in the evening.